Hanterdro/js-baker/README.md

     npm install --save-dev js-baker

-If js-baker is not global installed, add this script to the package.json file:
+Add this script to the package.json file:

     "scripts": {
       "js-baker": "./node_modules/.bin/js-baker"
     }

 and run it with `npm run js-baker`.

-The advantage to install js-baker local is that each js-baker project can use a different js-baker version.

 ## CLI